 Adjusting to a traditional Christian church, and dealing with the bewildering aftermath of problems, proved extremely difficult.
 The Christian pastor and his wife, while very loving people, could not understand what I was going through.
 Most pastors, with all their seminary training in counseling, are unprepared to address the unique problems that former Mormons, or ex-cultists from other religious organizations, bring with them.

 Therefore, an ex-Mormon friend and I drove six hours to Salt Lake City, to search Christian bookstores.
 We hoped to find a book that would explain the stressful problems we were having.
 Finding no such book, I decided it needed to be written.

-Therefore, in 1994, after earning my B.th and M.A. degrees in Theology, Kregel Publications published my first book, "Out of the Cults and Into the Church: Understanding and encouraging ex-cultists"—the only book on the Christian market to describe in extensive detail the traumatic difficulties ex-cultists go through.
+Therefore, in 1994, after earning my B.th and M.A. degrees in Theology, Kregel Publications published my first book, "Out of the Cults and Into the Church: Understanding and encouraging ex-cultists"—the only book at that time on the Christian market to describe in extensive detail the traumatic difficulties ex-cultists go through.
 The book is an excellent resource for lay Christians and pastors, enabling them to understand these unique problems.
 The book is designed two ways:

 1. It offers insight and guidelines to Christians who are trying to help former cultists, and at the end of each chapter is a section entitled, "How Christians Can Help."
 Christians indeed need to be educated since ex-cultists usually will not share their problems with those working with them.
 They will deceptively portray a positive and joyful façade due to: